arnodelorme/wp15/docs/workflow.md

 Review the results with the calibrated noise and release them to the data user.

 # Required applications or containers

-addnoise.sif
-calibratenoise.sif
-compare.sif
-datleak.sif
-download.sif
+- download.sif
-leaveoneout.sif
-mergederivatives.sif
-mergegroup.sif
-mergeparticipant.sif
-pipeline.sif
-scramble.sif
+- scramble.sif
+- datleak.sif
-singlesubject.sif
+- singlesubject.sif
+- pipeline.sif (participant-level, on single-subject data)
+- mergeparticipant.sif
+- pipeline.sif (participant-level, on all data)
+- compare.sif
+- mergederivatives.sif
+- leaveoneout.sif
+- pipeline.sif (group-level, on resampled data)
+- mergegroup.sif
+- pipeline.sif (group-level, on all data, not resampled)
+- compare.sif
+- calibratenoise.sif
+- addnoise.sif

 # Required data directories or volumes

-input
+- input
-scrambled
+- scrambled
-output
+- output
-singlesubject-xxx
+- singlesubject-xxx
-participant-xxx
+- participant-xxx
-participant-merged
+- participant-merged
-participant-all
+- participant-all
-input+derivatives
+- input+derivatives
-leaveoneout-xxx
+- leaveoneout-xxx
-group-xxx
+- group-xxx
-group-merged
+- group-merged
-noise
+- noise
-group-all
+- group-all
-group-with-noise
+- group-with-noise

-# Ideas
+# Ideas for testing and sanity checks

+The comparison between the participant-merged and the participant-all is already specified above.

 Compare the file and directory structure of `group-xxx` with those of `group-all`.

 Compare the file and directory structure of `noise` with those of `group-all`.

 Compare the file and directory structure of `group-with-noise` with those of `group-all`.